klaklatt/cloudformation-demo/README.md

 # CloudFormation AWS Demo

 This git repository contains infrastructure as code (cloudformation) to deploy a common architecture to AWS.
-It creates a public and private network, a bastion host to connect to your private instances and an expample application behind a loadbalancer.
+It creates a public and private network, a bastion host to connect to your private instances and an example application behind a loadbalancer.

 ## Overview